chemreac/chemreac/docs/index.rst

 where :math:`\kappa_l` is the rate constant, :math:`R_{kl}` is the stoichiometric coefficient of species :math:`k` on the reactant side.

 The equation is discretized in one dimension (flat, cylindrical or spherical shells).
-The model is implemented in a C++ class with Python_ bindings for ease of access.

 Contents: